 But if you’re planning on tackling some of the more difficult, muddy hikes on Kauai, you’ll want to get yourself a solid pair of hiking boots, rather than simple athletic shoes or hiking shoes.

 There’s a good chance that you’ll get more than a little muddy on the Kauai waterfall hikes.
 Bring a washable reusable bag with you to dump your muddy shoes into so you don’t get everything muddy!

 And after you dump those muddy shoes, be sure to have a pair of flip-flops (locally known as slippers) to wear.

 You can actually swim in a few of the Kauai waterfall pools, so remember to bring some swimwear.
-If you’d like to support a local Hawaii brand, Sundaze Bikinis actually makes its swimwear from recycled fish nets.
+If you’d like to support a sustainable Hawaii brand, Sundaze Bikinis actually makes its swimwear from recycled fish nets.

 If you’re going to get wet, you’ll want to bring a towel with you.
 One of my favorites is from the local artist Nick Kuchar.

 It’s important to stay hydrated if you’re doing any sort of physical activity.
 So remember to bring some water, preferably in a nice reusable bottle.

 How Can I Get to the Kauai Waterfalls?